 In 1929, the greatest competitors to Italy's territorial ambitions in the Mediterranean were not the British, but the French, the only other nation marked separately on this map.
 And not out of brotherly love, it must be said.
 France is intentionally diminished in size, to increase the contrast with that magnified Italy.
 On a realistic map, France clearly would be the larger of the two – 551,500 km2 (213,010 sq. mi) vs. 301,000 km2 (116,000 sq mi) for Italy.

-The area east of Libya is shown in the same cross-hatching as France, indicating its holdings in North Africa (today's Tunisia, Algeria and Morocco), the non-stated goal of which is to mark out those territories for a future takeover, hostile or otherwise.
+The area east of Libya is shown in the same pattern as France, indicating its holdings in North Africa (today's Tunisia, Algeria and Morocco), the non-stated goal of which is to mark out those territories for a future takeover.

 The same can be said for the three gates blocking Italy's exit from the Mediterranean: Gibilterra (Gibraltar), Suez and the Dardanelli (Dardanelles).
 All controlled by foreign powers, making Italy dependent on their good will for the exit and entrance to 'their' sea.
 The unspoken implication is equally belligerent.